solhaim/VC_Paraguay2024/README.md

 ### Determining the sublineage of a *Vibrio cholerae* 7PET genome

 For determining the sublineage we will build up a tree from the SNPs obtained from the mapping of the reads against a 7PET reference genome (N16961).
 We will use [snippy](https://github.com/tseemann/snippy) to do the reference mapping.
-The metadata of the context dataset used in this task is [here](https://docs.google.com/spreadsheets/d/1AnLFJzs7M8DYFCAN9OHoiQSc1ebfIveB/edit#gid=1272352260)
+The metadata of the context dataset used in this task was sent by email, you´ll need it to look your tree in [Microreact](https://microreact.org/).

 Being in the "Vibrio" folder, type: